-This section identifies and discusses material changes to the ADV Brochure since the version of the Brochure dated March 28, 2013.
-For more details on any particular matter, please see the item in this ADV Brochure referred to in the summary below.
+This section identifies and discusses material changes to the ADV brochure since the version of this brochure dated March 28, 2013.
+For more details on any particular matter, please see the item in this ADV brochure referred to in the summary below.